 Course Information and FAQs

-This course was aimed at anyone who might be interested in doing an IT professional Doctorate but wants to ‘try before they buy’ and gain a better idea of skills needed for research.
-The course is also a good starting point for people intending on commencing their Doctoral study soon.
+This course is aimed at anyone who might be interested in doing an IT professional Doctorate but wants to ‘try before they buy’ and gain a better idea of skills needed for research.
+The course is also a good starting point for people intending to commence their Doctoral study soon.

 The course is free to undertake and there are no required textbooks – all reference materials will be free material that can be accessed electronically.